Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: Examples

 Suppose that, under a sinusoidal scheduling signal, the output of the MSD needs to follow the parabolic curve $y_\mr{ref}(k) = \tfrac{-1}{70}k^2 + \tfrac{31}{70} k - \tfrac{3}{7}$ for the time-steps $k=6i$, $i\in\mb{N}$.
-Additionally, the input $u(k)$ must be zero at $k=6i-3$, and its energy must be minimized overall.
-That is, for a given scheduling and output reference points, find the minimal-energy input signal that realizes the reference as an output response and satisfies $u(6i-3)\equiv 0$ for $i\in\mb{N}$.
-We can pose this as an optimal control problem where there reference points for $u$ and $y$ are collected in $w_{\Idg}$.
+Additionally, the input $u(k)$ must be zero at $k=6i-3$.
+We collect these points in $w_{\Idg}$.
+As an additional objective, the energy of $u$ must be minimized in overall. {Hence, the control objective is as follows:} for a given scheduling and reference points in $w_{\Idg}$, find the minimal-energy input signal that realizes the reference as an output response and satisfies $u(6i-3)\equiv 0$ for $i\in\mb{N}$.
+We can pose this as an optimal control problem where the reference points for~$u$ and~$y$ are collected in $w_{\Idg}$.
 We define a cost function: